gudnuf/bolt12-prism/README.md

 ### List Prism Bindings

 Want to see all your bindings?
 Run `prism-bindinglist`.
-(Hint, run `prism-bindingshow` to list a specific binding state.)
+Add an `offer_id` to view a specific binding.

 `lightning-cli -k prism-bindinglist`